drfiy/Swubcase/README.md

-# Swubcat
+# Swubcase
-Just a shitty programming language.
+wait for alpha